bids-standard/bids-specification/src/99-appendices/11-qmri.md

 ## Introducing a new qMRI file collection

-If a qMRI application can not be interpreted as subset of an already existing suffix of a qMRI-related file collection, we RECOMMEND adhering to the following principles to introduce a new suffix:
+If a qMRI application cannot be interpreted as a subtype of an already existing suffix of a qMRI-related file collection, we RECOMMEND adhering to the following principles to introduce a new suffix: